ssemma/linux_configuration_game_catalog_app/README.md

 ```
     sudo adduser grader
 ```
-create a password and fill in the information for the grader
+Create a password and fill in the information for the grader

 2. Give grader the permission to sudo
 ```
     sudo touch /etc/sudoers.d/grader